vezzolter/DSA/DataStructures/LinkedList/SinglyLinkedList/SinglyLinkedList.md

 ---
 **Element Access:**
-- `front()` — returns the first element in the container; calling on an empty container causes undefined behavior.
+- `front()` — returns the first element in the container.
+  - calling on an empty container results in undefined behavior.

 ---
 **Capacity:**
 - `empty()` — returns `true` if container is empty, otherwise `false`.
-- `size()` — returns the number of elements in the container; basically distance from begin to end.
+- `size()` — returns the total number of elements in the list, equivalent to the distance between `begin` and `end`.
-- `maxSize()` — returns the maximum number of elements the container is able to hold theoretically, if all available memory were dedicated to that single container.
+- `maxSize()` — returns the maximum number of elements the container is able to hold theoretically based on system's memory limitations, if all available memory were dedicated to that single container.

 ---
 **Modifiers:**